maki-it/lexoffice-invoice-upload/README.md

 4. Mails in specified maildir will automatically be searched for attachements with the configured file extension, then downloaed und uploaded to Lexoffice via their API.

 ### CLI Arguments
+- `-h`, `--help` show the help message
-- `-c`, `--config` specify the config file to use.
+- `-c FILE`, `--config FILE` specify the config file to use.
 If nothing is specified, `./config.ini` will be used.
 - `-q`, `--quiet` don't print status messages to stdout.
 - `-g`, `--generate` generate a new configruation file, optionally specify path and filename with `--config` argument.
+- `-l`, `--loop`, `--continuous` specify the intervall in seconds between each run.
+Only takes effect in loop/continuous mode.
+Default is 120 seconds
+- `-i SECONDS`, `--intervall SECONDS` specify the intervall in seconds between each run.
+Only takes effect in loop/continuous mode.
+Default is 120 seconds.

 ### Multiple config files